HaemaNilakanta/HaemaNilakanta.github.io/index.md

 # Hello and welcome to my website!
 My name is Haema Nilakanta (pronounced: "hey-ma" "kneel-uh-kan-ta").
-I'm a statistican and currently a Lead AI Scientist at Target Corporation HQ.
+I'm a statistician and currently a Lead AI Scientist at Target Corporation HQ.
 I completed my PhD in statistics at the [University of Minnesota's School of Statistics](http://www.stat.umn.edu) under [Dr. Galin Jones](http://users.stat.umn.edu/~galin/).

 ->![pictureforwebsite](headshot1.jpg)
 *A picture of me that looks semi-professional*<-